coredns/coredns.io/content/manual/configuration.md

     whoami
 }
 ~~~
-But this doesn't work and leads to the somewhat cryptic error:
+But this doesn't work and leads to a somewhat cryptic error:

 ~~~
 "Corefile:3 - Error during parsing: Unknown directive '.'".
 ~~~

-What happens here? `health` is seen as zone (and the start of a Server Block).
-The parser expect to
+What happened here? `health` is seen as a zone (and the start of a Server Block).
+The parser expects to
 see plugin names (`cache`, `etcd`, etc.), but instead the next token is `.`, which isn't a plugin.
 The Corefile should be constructed as follows: